antoniogarrote/geektalk/README.md

 - [SemanticKO](https://github.com/antoniogarrote/semantic-ko)
 - [JSON-LD Macros](https://github.com/antoniogarrote/json-ld-macros)

-All this libraries are free software and can be cloned and modified from their Github repositories.
+All these libraries are free software and can be cloned and modified from their Github repositories.

 To use the application just get the code and open *index.html* in a (modern) browser.

 ## Build

 A ruby file named *build.rb* can be used to minify and join all the JS files in the application for a more convenient deployment.
+To execute this script, simply run:

+    $ ruby ./build.rb

 The files can also be included from the *src* directory in development.
-Check the comment at the *head* HTML at the top of *index.html*
+Check the comment in the *head* HTML tag at the top of *index.html*

-    $ ruby ./build.rb

 ## License